 Git Stash Command Scaler Topics

-Git Stash Kagarlickij Dmitriy A git commit and a git stash command take snapshots of modified files in the git working tree and then store them for reference in the future. the main difference is that git commits are publicly available, while stashes are stored locally.
+Git Stash Command Scaler Topics The article by scaler topics covers the use of the `git stash` command in git and the different options available with `git stash` along with its examples.
 Use git stash when you want to record the current state of the working directory and the index, but want to go back to a clean working directory. the command saves your local modifications away and reverts the working directory to match the head commit.

 Comments are closed.